 This year we are celebrating my company’s 10 year anniversary!
 So for a third of my marketing career I have now been working for myself.
-I am attempting to produce 10 articles over the year.
+I am attempting to produce some articles over the year.
 These are to air my thoughts and observations about subjects which were topical in 2007, but still have resonance today in business, marketing and even life in general.

 So here is my first article which covers one the biggest and far reaching topics ….